-Patent filing in India is a complicated process, but with Vakilsearch's legal assistance it can be easily accomplished in 3 simple steps.
+Indian patent application is a complicated process, but with Vakilsearch as a registered patent agent it can be easily accomplished in 3 simple steps.!

 We first conduct a thorough search of the patent database.